HelpSeeker/Restricted-WebM/README.md

 		8chan limits:
 			all boards: 8MB - audio allowed
 	-u undershoot_limit: Define what percentage of the file size limit must be utilized.
 Default value: 0.75 (75%).
-	-i iterations: Define how many times the script tries to adjust the bitrate for each bitrate mode.
-Default value is 2.
+	-i iterations: Define how many encoding attempts there will be for each bitrate mode.
+Default value is 3.
 	-f filters: Add custom ffmpeg filters.
 Refer to ffmpeg's documentation for further information

 ```